Multi-task and few-shot learning in virtual flow metering: Empirical study

 \subsection{Dataset}

+The dataset consists of 89 417 data points distributed across 80 petroleum wells from six oil fields, with instrumentation illustrated by Figure \ref{fig:well_sensors}.
+All wells are situated offshore, and produce a mixture of oil, gas and water.
+The data take the form of pairs $(x_{ij}, y_{ij})$ of observations, where

+Here, $u$ denotes choke valve opening, $p^{\textup{WH}}$ and $p^{\textup{DC}}$ denote pressures at the wellhead and downstream the choke valve, $T^{\textup{WH}}$ denotes wellhead temperature, $\eta^{\textup{OIL}}$ and $\eta^{\textup{GAS}}$ denote volumetric oil and gas fractions, $Q^{\textup{GL}}$ denotes volumetric gas lift rate and $Q^{\textup{TOT}}$ denotes total volumetric flow rate.
+Each data point consists of an average value of each measurement taken over an interval where flow is close to steady-state, detected using the technology described in \cite{Grimstad2016}.
+The observation frequency of these steady-state averaged data points varies depending on instrumentation, but generally appear at frequency on the order of days for MPFM measurements and weeks for well tests.

-The dataset consists of data from 80 different petroleum wells, with instrumentation illustrated by Figure \ref{fig:well_sensors}.
-The basic system structure and instrumentation are the same for all wells, while physical characteristics (like pipe lengths, diameters, friction coefficients and viscosities) will differ between the wells.
-Thus, this dataset can be interpreted as an instance of the setting described in Figure \ref{fig:multi-unit}.
+Out of the 80 wells, 69 employ gas lift and 41 have a multi-phase flow meter installed.
+Well tests are available for 61 of the wells.
+The basic system structure and available measurements are the same for all wells, while physical characteristics (like pipe lengths, diameters, friction coefficients and viscosities) differ between the wells.
+Thus, this dataset constitutes an example of multi-unit data, as described by Figure \ref{fig:multi-unit}.